TomSchammo/dotfiles/README.md

 ## Scripts

-Scripts in the master branch should work on Debian as well as Arch based systems.
+~~Scripts in the master branch should work on Debian as well as Arch based systems.~~

+Scripts are a little bit wonky overall, I'll have to fix those as some point...